-In this guide to investing in Antigua and Barbuda, we walk you through the reasons why you should consider investing in this humble paradise, whether it’s to develop your own business, buy real estate or acquire citizenship.
+In this guide to investing in Antigua and Barbuda, we walk you through the reasons why you should consider investing in this humble paradise, whether it’s to develop your own business, buy real estate or acquire Antigua and Barbuda citizenship.

 Invest and get a passport

-An Antigua and Barbuda passport provides visa-free or visa-on-arrival access to over 150 destinations including Hong Kong, Singapore, the UK, and Europe’s Schengen Area.
+An Antigua and Barbuda passport provides visa free access to over 140 destinations including Hong Kong, Singapore, the UK, and Europe’s Schengen Area.
 Since this twin-island nation is a member of the Commonwealth, citizens can enjoy certain perks in the UK and other member states.

 Considered a ‘tax haven’, there are no wealth, inheritance, and capital gains taxes.
 That’s not even the best part.
 There’s no tax on personal income, which makes it an ideal place for people that like to manage their money independently.
 If you’re self-employed, your income sourced outside the country is 0% taxed.
 However, if your income is derived within Antigua and Barbuda, the tax rates vary between 0% to 25%, depending on your ‘tax classification’.

 For more information, check out our Antigua and Barbuda tax guide.